After living in the city for 30 years, EC moved to the countryside. He writes about life in the mountains, dogs, plants, and cooking.

 - 1 tablespoon tomato paste

 - dash of iodized salt and ground pepper

-9. Optional: add a dash of sugar or a drizzle of honey.
+- Optional: Add a dash of sugar or a drizzle of honey.

-10. Serve as toppings on steamed rice or cooked egg noodles; or with bread.
+- Serve on top of steamed rice or cooked egg noodles, or serve with bread.